The Chain (novel): Publication history

 McKinty quit writing in 2017 after being evicted from his rented house, citing a lack of income from his novels, and instead took work as an Uber driver and a bartender.
 Upon hearing of his situation, fellow crime author Don Winslow passed some of his books to his agent, the screenwriter and producer Shane Salerno.
 In a late-night phone call, Salerno persuaded McKinty to write what would become The Chain.
 Salerno loaned the author ("advance on the advance") $10,000 to help him survive financially during the process.

 The stand-alone thriller was inspired by the chain letters of his youth and contemporary reports of hostage exchanges.
-McKinty returned to writing after the book landed him a six-figure English-language book deal, and was optioned for a film adaptation by Paramount Pictures.
-In an interview on CBS McKinty talked about never giving up and took the interviewer, Jeff Glor, to Plum Island, Massachusetts, where The Chain is set.
+McKinty returned to writing after the book landed him a six-figure English-language book deal.
+In an interview on CBS Mornings McKinty talked about never giving up and took the interviewer, Jeff Glor, to Plum Island, Massachusetts, where The Chain is set.
 The Chain was published in 37 countries.

-In June 2020, Universal Pictures acquired the film rights to the novel, with Edgar Wright directing and producing the project and Jane Goldman writing the screenplay.
+Adaptation

+In July 2019, it was revealed that the novel was optioned for a film adaptation by Paramount Pictures.
+In June 2020, it was reported that the project had moved to Universal Pictures, with Edgar Wright directing and producing the project and Jane Goldman writing the screenplay.
+However, the project quietly moved from Universal to Sony and got close with Emily Blunt set to star, before it stalled.
+In May 2024, it was revealed that Media Res paid 7-figures to secure rights to The Chain for turning the novel into a TV series.
+In January 2026, HBO gave the eight-part limited series order of The Chain, with Damon Lindelof serving as showrunner and Jodie Comer starring as Rachel.